 The Current State of Television Advertising

 Now that you know what these various TV terms mean, you’re probably wondering how they all affect and contribute to the state of television advertising today.
 The pandemic accelerated the rise of streaming, condensing years of evolution into just a few months.
 While connected TV advertising makes up only a small portion of overall TV advertising, it is projected to grow significantly in the coming years as audiences continue to adopt digital streaming as their primary method of watching TV.

-As ad spend continues to increase, advertisers need to align with this market trend and reallocate budget to connected TV, they need to think about how best to maximize that investment to prove ROI.
+As ad spend continues to increase, advertisers need to align with this market trend and reallocate budgets to the most effective channels to prove ROI and increase return on ad spend.
 Targeting the right audiences and measuring the impact of connected TV advertising through attribution will be critical for success.
-To learn more about how best to target audiences and measure OTT advertising, stay tuned for the next installment in our TV series.
+To learn more about how to best target audiences and measure OTT advertising, please reach out to Cuebiq to schedule a meeting.